MikeStevens1161/120-work/hw-8/readme.md

 for this week i've really enjoid it i look forward to what is next week.
-This class is getting more and more entertaining
+This class is getting more and more entertaining i ended up watching a lot of videos this week and can say that the most frustrating part was that some of the code i watched would now work in atom though it was the same person teaching p5.js who we watch in our class website.